ahmadtirmazi/hotelpedia/README.md

-# hotelpedia
+# SearchPedia

-Get hotels list from a remote source and allow user to perform some actions on the result.
+Get items list from a remote data source and allow user to perform search and sort on the data.